 - Choose thehelp icon at top right of the screen, then choose Keyboard Shortcuts - When viewing a page, pressShift+? - While editing a page, choose the question mark icon? in the editor toolbar

-What you'll see is a dialog listing the available keyboard shortcuts, for your operating system, in Confluence.
+What you'll see is a dialog listing the available keyboard shortcuts in Confluence for your specific operating system and browser.